-The scope of the present document is restricted to operation within the 2 400 MHz to 2 483,5 MHz and/or the 5 855 MHz to 5 875 MHz band.
-However, the technology is capable of operating in any frequency band within the range from 790 MHz to 6 GHz.
+The scope of the ETSI System Reference Document is restricted to operation within the 2 400 MHz to 2 483,5 MHz band and/or the 5 855 MHz to 5 875 MHz band.
+However, the technology is capable of operating in any frequency band within the range from 790 MHz to 6 GHz including the unpaired 2 GHz bands.